Braces of Perfect Matching Width 2: Bipartite Graphs of M-Perfect Matching Width Two

-So, in order to recognise a bipartite matching covered graph $G$ of $M$-\PM-width $2$, one just needs to check whether $G$ has a brace not isomorphic to $C_4$ or $K_{3,3}$.
-Lov{\'a}sz has shown that the tight cut decomposition of a matching covered graph can be computed in polynomial time (see \cite{lovasz1987matching}) and thus, \cref{thm:mwidth2graphs} implies a polynomial recognition algorithm for bipartite matching covered graphs of $M$-\PM-width $2$.
-Moreover, the proof of \cref{thm:mwidth2graphs} is constructive and can be used to obtain an $M$-\PM-decomposition of width $2$ for any $M\in\Perf{G}$, given a bipartite matching covered graph $G$ of $M$-\PM-width $2$, from the decompositions of its braces.
-As these braces are only $C_4$ and $K_{3,3}$, whose optimal $M$-\PM-decompositions are given in the proof of \cref{prop:mwidth2braces}, we obtain the following corollary.
+So, in order to recognise a bipartite matching covered graph $B$ of $M$-perfect matching width two, it suffices to check whether $B$ has a brace not isomorphic to $C_4$ or $K_{3,3}$.
+Lov{\'a}sz has shown that the tight cut decomposition of a matching covered graph can be computed in polynomial time (see \cite{lovasz1987matching}) and thus, \cref{thm:mwidth2graphs} implies a polynomial recognition algorithm for bipartite matching covered graphs of $M$-perfect matching width two.
+Moreover, the proof of \cref{thm:mwidth2graphs} is constructive and can be used to obtain an $M$-decomposition of width two for any $M\in\Perf{B}$, given a bipartite matching covered graph $B$ of $M$-perfect matching width two, from the decompositions of its braces.
+As these braces are only $C_4$ and $K_{3,3}$, whose optimal $M$-decompositions are given in the proof of \cref{prop:mwidth2braces}, we obtain the following corollary.

-\begin{corollary} Let $G$ be a bipartite matching covered graph and $M\in\Perf{G}$.
-Then, we can compute in polynomial time either an $M$-\PM-decomposition of width $2$, or a brace of $G$ that is neither isomorphic to $C_4$, nor to $K_{3,3}$. \end{corollary}
+\begin{corollary} Let $B$ be a bipartite matching covered graph and $M\in\Perf{B}$.
+Then, we can compute in polynomial time either an $M$-decomposition of width two, or a brace of $B$ that is neither isomorphic to $C_4$, nor to $K_{3,3}$. \end{corollary}